mainsail-crew/docs/docs/crowsnest/configuration/crowsnest-section.md

 Default: `false`

 If set to `true`, the existing log file will be rollover every time Crowsnest restarts up to 5 times.
-Before clearing the log, it will create a backup up to 5 times.
 This can help diagnose issues, as the log will contain only information from the latest restart and a backup of old executions still exist for reference.

 ```ini